 For over a century . . .

-Located on a high plateau of the Blue Ridge, the county of Floyd has a gently beauty and charm.
+The country store has served as a gathering place.
+A stone’s throw from Floyd County’s only traffic light, the store is at the heart of this vibrant community.
+Located on a high plateau of the Blue Ridge Mountains, the county of Floyd is beautiful and uniquely charming.
 It is a good location for walking, biking and other outdoor activities.
 The Blue Ridge Parkway runs through the county and we are home to Mabry Mill, the most visited site on the Parkway.

-Find out more about our community:
+Find out more about our community at Visit Floyd, Virginia.